A $\tau-$DM relation for FRB hosts?

-Figure~\ref{fig:corr} illustrates the distributions of Pearson (linear)\footnote{Given the large scatter in the data, we expect the use of the Spearman correlation to yield similar results although not explicitly tested.} correlation coefficients between $\log_{10}\tau$ and ${\log_{10}\rm DM}$ for $10^5$ realizations\footnote{For this calculation we use only data where DM is positive.
-Our results do not change when considering instead linear values (positive and negative) for the two observables in the correlation calculations.} of ten (upper panels) and one hundred (lower panels) FRB host observations drawn from our mock dataset.
-This figure shows that when there is a statistically significant number of measurements (one hundred), the correlation coefficient is well constrained to a low value ($r_{\rm XY}\sim 0.4\pm0.1$), as opposed to the wide distributions for the case of only ten data points ($r_{\rm XY}\sim 0.4\pm0.3$).
-Also, when there is an SNR threshold, large DM (and scattering) values are not included as they are below the threshold, which further suppresses the possibility of measuring the intrinsic $\tau - $DM relation (i.e., this reduces the median correlation coefficient by $\sim 0.1$).
-The inset figures show the mean host dispersion measure in each set of measurements, demonstrating that the largest correlation values in the distributions are notably contributed by realizations that contain significantly high DM measurements.
-Overall, all distributions peak below a correlation coefficient of $r_{\rm XY}=0.44$, indicating that the majority of observational sets do not show a correlation between the two parameters.
+Figure~\ref{fig:corr} illustrates the distributions of Spearman rank-order correlation coefficients between $\log_{10}\tau$ and ${\log_{10}\rm DM}$ for $10^5$ realizations\footnote{For this calculation we use only data where DM is positive.
+Our results do not change when considering instead linear values (positive and negative) for the two observables in the correlation calculations.} of 100 FRB host observations drawn from our mock dataset.
+The left panel denotes the case with an SNR threshold of 10, while there is no threshold in the right one.
+This figure shows that when there is a statistically significant number of measurements (one hundred), the correlation coefficient in most realizations appears below $\sim 0.5$ (84th percentile), indicating a weak correlation between the two variables.
+Furthermore, the correlation is, on average, even weaker when considering an SNR threshold.
+This is due to the suppression of large DM and scattering values which, otherwise, may sometimes boost the correlation to higher values.
+This is visible in the inset figure of the right panel, which shows the mean host dispersion measure in each set of measurements and the corresponding correlation coefficient.
+Overall, a strong correlation between scattering and DM cannot be inferred for most realizations.
+A smaller sample size may show a broader distribution of values, but those results may lack statistical significance, the exact value depending on the specific number and correlation strength \citep{Bonett2000}.

 In addition to the mock FRBs with an intrinsic correlation mimicking the one for MW pulsars, we have created another dataset of mocks based on the model by \cite{Cordes2022} for comparison.
 In brief, this model makes use of a parameterization of the physical conditions in the MW ISM to obtain a relation between scattering and dispersion measure.
 Quantitatively, this expression equates